datarobot/datarobot-user-models/VALIDATION-SCHEMA.md

 ### ignoring validation
 During development of a task it might be useful to disable the validation.
 In that case the `--disable-strict-validation` may be used to ignore any errors.
+Note that when run in DataRobot errors will not be ignored.
+This applies only to local development.

 ## Transform Task default schema
 The [default schema](custom_model_runner/datarobot_drum/resource/default_typeschema/model-metadata.yaml) is used when a